Lucas7yoshi/DialogueController/README.md

 For randomized lines, simply take what is in JH_SWITCH_01 JH_SWITCH_02 and remove _## to get the voiceline name.

+Sometimes you can use https://raw.githubusercontent.com/Parik27/V.Rainbomizer/master/data/VoiceLines.txt to find the speakers

 # "Queuing up" lines.
 Simply use IsScriptedConversationOngoing() to determine and wait for lines to complete.